-#1 Updated by Redmine Admin about 8 years ago
+#1 Updated by Redmine Admin over 8 years ago

 The data access is administered by UK Data Archive.
 Their website has further details on the End User Licence which includes a confidentiality agreement.
 See also UK Data Archive FAQ on confidentiality

 For further questions about the End User Licence please contact UK Data Archive Contacts

 As you have already referred to, several measures are in place to minimise the risk of identification and attribute disclosure with the data sets released to the end user.
 The balance between access and disclosure risk is furthermore managed by having different levels of access through special licences and secure data service access

 Hope this answers the questions - if not, let me know.